 Interviews and Article by Samuel Haynes, Tax Accountant

 The Covid-19 Pandemic is something that our country has not seen since the Spanish Flu, over one hundred years ago.
 It has impacted our society in numerous ways from schools and churches to small businesses and entrepreneurs.
-As a member of the Professional Services Team at Strothman & Company, I wanted to take a look at its impact on the medical community by speaking with some leaders within that community to see how they are doing during this pandemic and get their advice on things we could be doing during these times as well.
+As a member of the Professional Services Team at Strothman & Company, I wanted to take a look at its impact on the medical community by speaking with some leaders within that community to see how they are surviving the pandemic and get their advice on things we could be doing during these times as well.
 I want to thank the following doctors that allowed me to interview them: Dr. Douglas Ansert, Dr. Amanda Chism, and Dr. Michelle Gombas.

 As you will read in the article, the doctors will be discussing a broad range of topics including how it has affected their practices, what changes they potentially see long term, and helpful suggestions for patients and small business owners.
 They outline the growing public awareness of the infectious disease, its spread, and prevention as well as suggestions to patients on knowing your own health risks to better protect yourselves against disease.
 They also discuss the job Kentucky has done in flattening the curve to buy medical professionals the time needed to ramp up both supplies and treatment for patients.
 I believe their answers will help provide some insight and information into some of the lingering questions about this pandemic.
 Thank you again to the doctors for taking the time out of your busy schedules to speak with me and provide us with your words of wisdom.